-Moderation System/Subject: School Name: School Code: Standard No: Version of standard: (not version of TKI activity) Level: The following assessment mate ( Tick the boxes to confirm ): rials shou uld be attached or enclosed with t his form: assessment activity with relevant resources assessme schedule Please indicate the source of associated own materials commerce materials te box: other e.g. unmodified MOE/NZQA materials work. • Unit Standards with Ach • Achievement Standards: • For standards with eight All student work submitted for it or Exce ieved crit submit e students or a stan ellence criteria: submit eight rand teria only: submit four randomly s ight randomly selected samples o or fewer, send all assessed work. dard must be for the same asses ssment activity.
-Student identifier e.g.: student A, student 1 Comments related to grade aw I have awarded Merit although arded (optional) the quality of the evaluation is marg because the reasons were not exp olained.
+Moderation System/Subject: School Name: School Code: Standard No: Version of standard: (not version of TKI activity) Level: The following assessment mate (Tick the boxes to confirm): rials sho uld be attached or enclosed with t his form: assessment activity with relevant resources assessme schedule Please indicate the source of associated own materials commerce materials other e.g. unmodified MOE/NZQA materials Samples of student work mus omly selected samples of assessed work.Unit Standards with Achievement Standards:For standards with eight ieved cri submit e students Ç Student identifier Grade Comments related to grade aw varded (optional) e.g.: student A, student 1 M I have awarded Merit although the because the reasons were not exp the quality of the evaluation is marg pecuise the reasons were not exp numeu.